 And be gracious to you;

 The Lord lift up His countenance upon you,

 And give you peace.”

 a.
-The LORD bless you: This simple desire prefaces everything.
-God loves to bless His people, and He loves to have leaders who long for the people be blessed.
-This also recognizes that all blessing really comes from God; and without His blessing, all is futile.
+The Lord bless you: This simple desire begins everything.
+God loves to bless His people, and He wants leaders who long for the people be blessed.
+This also recognizes that all blessing really comes from God; and without His blessing, nothing really works right.

 i.
-We remember also that God’s blessing has always in mind our greatest and highest good; we often expect God’s blessing in our life to mean a world of comfort and ease – but that certainly isn’t for our greatest and highest good.
-God knows how you need to be blessed, even if you don’t!
+We remember also that God’s blessing has always in mind our greatest and highest good.
+We often expect God’s blessing to mean a life of comfort and ease – but that certainly isn’t for our greatest and highest good.
+God knows how we need to be blessed, even if we don’t.

 ii.
 We have often settled for happiness or comfort or wealth when God wanted us to be blessed.
 True blessing from God is higher than happiness or wealth or comfort.

 b.
 And keep you: To be kept by the Lord is blessing indeed.
 Some are kept by their own sin and desire, some are kept by idolatry and greed, and others are kept by their own bitterness and anger.
 But to be kept by the Lord insures life, peace, and success.